S0ulflared/SkyNet/README.md

 ## Usage

-To use Skynet, simply open the `index.html` file in your web browser.
+To use Skynet, simply load as a chrome extension in your web browser.
 Then, you can:

 1. Enter your query in the search bar and press Enter to perform a Google search.
 2. View your past search history and click on an item to perform the search again.